ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### Protocols (PEP 544)

-A `Protocol` defines a set of methods and properties that a type must have to satisfy the protocol, without requiring inheritance.
+A `Protocol` defines a set of methods and properties that a type must have to satisfy the protocol, without requiring inheritance:
-For example:

 ```python
 # example_9.py